samuel-p/sp-codes.de/src/en/services/matrix.md

 Feel free to create an account on my server or choose one from the list linked below.
 I look forward to hear from you [@samuel-p:matrix.sp-codes.de](https://matrix.to/#/@samuel-p:matrix.sp-codes.de).

+On my blog (German) you will find a simple introduction to the Matrix network: [Werde Teil der Matrix](https://blog.sp-codes.de/werde-teil-der-matrix-matrix-teil-1/)

 ## More useful links

 * [Various Apps](https://matrix.org/clients)